-All students interested in enrolling and remaining in the undergraduate nursing program must possess performance component skills necessary to assess a patient's biopsychosocial systems; analyze collected data in order to identify patient problems; plan and implement independent, collaborative and interdisciplinary interventions; and evaluate the care provided as well as the patient's responses to care.
-Specific observation, communication, motor, cognitive, psychosocial, and behavioral requirements provide candidates with the ability to carry out the responsibilities of a student nurse providing direct or indirect patient care.
-A student must, with or without reasonable accommodation, possess the following performance component skills upon admission to the Division of Nursing and maintain these essential components throughout the program:
+All students enrolled and progressing in the undergraduate nursing program must demonstrate the necessary performance component skills.
+These skills include: assessment of each patient's biopsychosocial systems; data analysis to identify patient problems; planning and implementation of independent, collaborative, and interdisciplinary interventions; and evaluation of the care provided as well as the patient's responses to care.
+Specific observation, communication, motor, cognitive, psychosocial, and behavioral skills provide candidates with the ability to carry out the responsibilities of a student nurse providing direct or indirect patient care.
+A student must, with or without reasonable accommodation, possess the following performance component skills upon admission to the Division of Nursing, and maintain these essential components throughout the program:

-- Manual Dexterity
+- · Manual Dexterity

 - Mobility

-- Processing Patient Information
+- · Patient Information Privacy

-- Mathematics Competency to perform drug calculations
+- Mathematics Competency

 - · Emotional Stability

 - Cognitive Processing

-- · Critical Thinking
+- Critical Thinking

 - Interpersonal Communication

-- Meet clinical requirements
+- Meet clinical requirements: